Mike Conley NBA Playoffs Player Props: Timberwolves vs. Nuggets

-The Minnesota Timberwolves, Mike Conley included, face the Denver Nuggets at 10:30 PM ET on Sunday in the 2023 NBA Playoffs.
+Mike Conley will hope to make a difference for the Minnesota Timberwolves at 10:00 PM on Wednesday versus the Denver Nuggets in the 2023 NBA Playoffs.

-In this piece we'll break down Conley's stats and trends, helping you with your prop bets.
+If you'd like to place a bet on Conley's props, we dive into his available ones, providing some stats and trends, below.

 Mike Conley Prop Bets vs. the Nuggets